GlassHandle/Bitframe/README.md

 # BitFrame

-BitFrame is an experimental binary-to-video encoder that converts any file into a sequence of lossless video frames and reconstructs the original file without data loss.
+BitFrame is an experimental binary-to-video encoder that converts arbitrary files into a sequence of lossless video frames and reconstructs the original file without data loss.

-The project explores video as a storage medium rather than a visual one, where every pixel represents binary data instead of image content.
+Rather than storing visual information, BitFrame treats every pixel as binary data, effectively using video as a portable lossless storage medium.

 ---

 ## Features

-* Encode any file into a lossless video
+- Encode any file into a lossless video
-* Decode the video back into the original file
+- Decode the video back into the original file
-* Preserve original filename and file size
+- Preserve original filename and file size
-* SHA-256 integrity verification
+- SHA-256 integrity verification
+- Optional deterministic seeded frame transformation
-* Modular architecture
+- Modular architecture
-* Designed for future extensions
+- Designed for future extensions

 ---